Francesco-Parisi/Twitter-Sentiment-Analysis-during-Covid-19/README.md

-# Twitter Sentimment Analysis in Italy during Covid-19
+# Twitter Sentimment Analysis in Italy During Covid-19

 Geographic Networks Project, focused on the Sentiment Analysis of Tweets acquired via API